-We state on our FAQs page that it can take anywhere from one to six months depending on the type of memorial.
-It’s hard to provide families with an exact number knowing there are several variables that can either speed up or delay the process.
+While headstones can take three to six months to create, it’s difficult for memorial providers to give families an exact completion date, knowing there are several variables that can either speed up or delay the process.

-Below, we highlight the main factors that impact the timeline for a headstone or memorial.
+Below, we highlight the main factors that impact the production timeline for a headstone or memorial.

 The first factor that can affect the time it takes to craft a memorial is your design preferences.
 How do you want the headstone to look?
 Is there a certain color of granite you want?
 What kind of lettering do you prefer?

 - Cemetery notification and/or approval.
-Most cemeteries require an approval for new headstones and memorials.
-This typically includes a signature from the responsible party confirming the plot location, information and design.
-Receiving the approval back can take up to four weeks depending on the cemetery and its specific requirements.
+Most cemeteries require approval for new headstones and memorials.
+This typically includes a signature from the responsible party confirming the plot location, size, information and design.

 Although the time needed to craft a headstone varies, there are ways you can work with your memorial provider to help expedite the process.